-It´s build like a tank and can survive the worst places of the world.
+It´s built like a tank and can survive the worst places in the world.
 The Pentax MX was a small wonder of the 70´s Japanese optical and mechanical engineering.

 It´s a light and compact SLR camera introduced in 1976 (my year of birth too) and produced until 1984, but it´s power are greater than it´s size.
 The Pentax MX was a mechanical camera, with a horizontal cloth focal plane shutter from 1s to 1/1000, synchronized at 1/60 with Bulb setting.
-Compact and light, equipped with a 50mm 1:14/ SMCPENTAX-M lenses, this camera was my “take everywhere” camera until I know the legendary Lomo LCA.
+Compact and light, equipped with a 50 mm 1:14/ SMC PENTAX-M lenses, this camera was my “take everywhere” camera until I owned a legendary Lomo LCA.
 I shot film with this camera since 1994 and it´s yet in good shape and working condition, ready for action.
-It´s f1.4 lens are perfect to low light indoor shooting or beautiful low DPOF photography.
+Its f1.4 lens is perfect to low light indoor shooting or beautiful shallow DOF photography.

-Professional photographer said this camera can go from desert to the pole and still reliable for work with 135 films.
+A professional photographer said this camera can go from desert to the pole and would still be reliable for work with 135 films.

 The Pentax MX is a great compact SLR camera to take everywhere.
-If you like the SLR way of photography, with manual controls, real time manual focus and the beautiful sound of shutter + mirror-movement that define the analog photography.
+If you like the SLR way of photography, with manual controls, real-time manual focus and the beautiful sound of shutter + mirror-movement that define analog photography.

 This article was written by Community member dux_x.